 - God will only accept worship of Him “in spirit and truth” (John 4:24).

 Knowing the truth is wonderful, but it is not enough!
 God expects us to act on the truth as He helps us learn it.
-More important than knowing the truth is living the truth—walking in truth.
+More important than knowing the truth is loving the truth and living the truth—walking in truth.
 Wisdom, knowledge, understanding and truth are all attributes of God.
 You can know the truth if you diligently and prayerfully seek it.

 “Yes, if you cry out for discernment, and lift up your voice for understanding, if you seek her as silver, and search for her as for hidden treasures; then you will understand the fear of the LORD, and find the knowledge [truth] of God.
 For the LORD gives wisdom; from His mouth comes knowledge and understanding” (Proverbs 2:3-6).